 - Contact an authorized repairman immediately.

-- Make sure that the area around the wiring is kept clear of clutter and other objects so that there’s nothing that could catch fire if there were a short circuit or overheating problem with the wiring itself.
+- Ensure that the area around the wiring is kept clear of clutter and other objects so that nothing can catch fire if there is a short circuit or overheating problem with the wiring itself.

-- If you notice anything unusual about the way your power is being used (e.g., if lights are flickering or going out unexpectedly), report it right away so that an expert can come to inspect it before any damage occurs!
+- If you notice anything unusual about how your power is being used (e.g., if lights are flickering or going out unexpectedly), report it immediately so that an expert can inspect it before any damage occurs!

-When it comes to storing hazardous waste, the best place is in a metal container.
+When storing hazardous waste, the best place is in a metal container.
 This is because metal containers are non-conductive, which means they will not spark if they come into contact with flammable materials.

 It’s also important to make sure you empty your metal container frequently.
 If you leave hazardous materials in an unsecured space for too long, there’s a chance that someone could get hurt or even die from exposure to the materials.

 If there is no other way to exit the building, take shelter in a small room or closet with thick walls—like your office bathroom.
-Make sure you close the door behind you and turn off all fans or air conditioning systems.
-Make sure there are no gaps around windows or doors that might allow smoke into your safe place.
+Close the door behind you and turn off all fans or air conditioning systems.
+Ensure no gaps around windows or doors that allow smoke into your safe place.
 If there’s no air conditioning system running in your area, plug some holes with towels or clothing to keep smoke from coming through cracks in walls or windows.
-If possible, tape up any vents where smoke might come through as well.
+If possible, tape up any vents where smoke might also come through.

-If there is smoke coming into your room through vents or gaps around windows/doors, cover your mouth with a cloth and try not to breathe in any smoke while waiting for firefighters to arrive on the scene.
-If possible, seal off any gaps using items such as clothing or towels that aren’t too flammable (so they won’t catch on fire).
+If smoke enters your room through vents or gaps around windows/doors, cover your mouth with a cloth and try not to breathe in any smoke while waiting for firefighters to arrive.
+If possible, seal off any gaps using clothing or towels that aren’t too flammable (so they won’t catch on fire).